florianv/petrinet/README.md

 ### Object types

-An object type is the name of a php class.
 You can register a given class name as an 'object type' in the system.

 It allows tokens to transport instances of a given class.